micha-p/gumsolver/README.md

 ### Principles

 Notation should rather reflect math instead of code.
-No needless syntax.
+No syntactic sugar.
 Commands to the underlying framework should be clearly distinct.
 Characterset within ASCII and some optional additions (for +- and ^2).
 All statements are evaluated sequentially.

 ### Syntax

+Whitespace between tokens within lines is not significant and any linebreak will trigger evaluations.

 Symbols are case-sensitive and might contain at least one letter as well as digits or dots without any limits in length.
 These dots divide symbol names into segments, which allow for simple object-oriented prototype-based inheritance.
 Settings for local internalization are taken into account for these letters.
-Underscores or carets or dashes are not allowed, as they might interfere too easily with math notation.

-Symobols are used for variables or (mathematical) functions.
+Symbols are used for variables or (mathematical) functions.

-Values constist of real numbers with or without absolute or relative uncertainty.
-Numbers are read as decimals and might contain underscores at arbitrary locations to separate between parts of different magnitude.
+Values consist of real decimal numbers with or without absolute or relative uncertainty.
 The decimal separator is always denoted by the decimal point.

-Spacing between tokens within lines is skipped and any linebreak will trigger evaluations.
+Underscroes might be used to separate parts of symbols as well as parts of different magnitude in numbers.

 Values and Uncertainties:
 v+-u &emsp; v±u &emsp; v+-u% &emsp; v±u%